 Plaintiffs’ trial lawyers are preparing to unleash unjustified attacks on the designers and manufacturers of technologically advanced products, including autonomous products such as driverless vehicles, pilotless aircraft, robots, other products that utilize artificial intelligence, nano-medical devices, and genetically modified products.
 The attacks will play out in courts nationwide, and they will be focused and relentless.
 Companies that design or manufacture such technologically advanced products, systems, or components, must begin preparing for these attacks now.
-Winning the battles ahead will hinge on the legal and technical responses of in-house counsel (with guidance and assistance from outside product liability counsel) to attacks directed toward a handful of very specific design and marketing decisions made by product designers and manufacturers.
+Winning the battles ahead will hinge on the legal and technical responses, including design phase responses, of in-house counsel in partnership with outside product liability counsel, to potential attacks directed toward a handful of specific design and marketing decisions made by product designers and manufacturers.

 In House Counsel Objectives

-In house product liability counsel are charged with the heroic task of directing the defense of and resolving matters that have the potential to financially cripple their company.
+In-house product liability counsel are charged with the task of avoiding product liability case filings where possible through obtaining the best design phase and pre-suit advice available from outside product liability counsel and other team members, and, if necessary, with the task of directing the defense of filed product liability cases that have the potential to financially cripple their company.
 They must do so within a management set budget, and they must do so in a manner designed to stem the tide of further case filings.
-They are looking for outside legal counsel who can provide them and their company with a sense of calm and confidence in the new product liability world, amid a litigation storm – outside legal counsel who will listen to and strive to fully understand in house counsel’s objectives and their company’s overall goals and who possess the experience and skills necessary to help them achieve those goals.
+They are looking for outside legal counsel who can provide them and their company with a sense of calm and confidence in the new product liability world, amid a potential litigation storm – outside legal counsel who will listen to and strive to fully understand in-house counsel’s objectives and their company’s overall goals and who possess the experience and skills necessary to provide sound legal advice and to help them achieve those goals.

 CALM & CONFIDENCE IN THE NEW PRODUCT LIABILITY WORLD